annacfisher/DS4002_Project3/README.md

 ## OUTPUT folder:
 - Output_EDA.pdf: EDA plots are shown describing the snake data.
-- Results: Performance statistics from the CNN model.
+- Results.jpg: Performance statistics from the CNN model.

 ### SCRIPTS
 - 1_Preprocessing_and_EDA: Processing the image data into python and performing explanatory data analysis.